vossisboss/tutorial-series/Create-footer-for-all-pages.md

     }
 ```

-In the preceding code, you imported the `template` module, which provides the capability for creating and rendering template tags and filters.
+In the preceding code, you imported the `template` module, which allows you to create and render template tags and filters.
 Also, you imported the `FooterText` model from your `base/models.py` file.

-`register = template.Library()` creates an instance of the Library class from the template module.
+`register = template.Library()` creates an instance of the `Library` class from the template module.
 You can use this instance to register custom template tags and filters.

 `@register.inclusion_tag("base/includes/footer_text.html", takes_context=True)` is a decorator that registers an inclusion tag named `get_footer_text`. `"base/includes/footer_text.html"` is the template path that you'll use to render the inclusion tag. `takes_context=True ` indicates that the context of your `footer_text.html` template will be passed as an argument to your inclusion tag function.